 The District will assign permitted wells to a management zone and to an aquifer based on the location of the well's screen or well depth using the Rules of the District.
 If no well screen information is available, then a permitted well will be assigned to a management zone and to an aquifer based on the total depth of the well.
 The District will use the best available science to determine the top and bottom surfaces of aquifers that will be used to determine aquifer(s) assignments to wells.
 The aquifer surfaces will be defined based on the District's evaluation of the aquifer information from the GAMs, geophysical logs, and hydrogeologic reports.
-The assignment of the permitted well will be made at the time of permit.
-The District will assign exempt wells to a management zone and to an aquifer based on available information for the exempt well.
+The An aquifer assignment of theto a permitted-well will be made at the time of permit.
+Theat the time the well is registered.
+District will assign exempt wells to a management zone and to an aquifer based on available information for the exempt well.
+The aquifer assignment to a and permitted well will be updated periodically as new information and data analyses are forthcoming.
 The District will use the aquifer assignments to help track the permitted pumping and production for each aquifer and for each management zone.